Biden: Russia war a ‘genocide,’ trying to ‘wipe out’ Ukraine

-DES MOINES, Iowa (AP) — President Joe Biden on Tuesday said Russia’s war in Ukraine amounted to genocide,” accusing President Vladimir Putin of trying to “wipe out the idea of even being a Ukrainian.”
+DES MOINES, Iowa (AP) — President Joe Biden has now said Russia’s war in Ukraine amounts to “genocide,” accusing President Vladimir Putin of trying to “wipe out the idea of even being a Ukrainian.”

+Last week, Biden stopped short of saying Russia’s actions amounted to genocide.

-At an earlier event in Menlo, Iowa, addressing spiking energy prices resulting from the war, Biden had implied that he thought Putin was carrying out genocide against Ukraine, but offered no details.
+At an earlier event Tuesday in Menlo, Iowa, addressing spiking energy prices caused by the war, Biden had implied that he thought Putin was carrying out genocide against Ukraine, but offered no details.
 Neither he nor his administration announced new consequences for Russia or assistance to Ukraine following Biden’s public assessment.

-“True words of a true leader @POTUS,” he tweeted.
+“True words of a true leader @POTUS,” he tweeted Tuesday.
 “Calling things by their names is essential to stand up to evil.
 We are grateful for US assistance provided so far and we urgently need more heavy weapons to prevent further Russian atrocities.”

 A United Nations treaty, to which the U.S. is a party, defines genocide as actions taken with the “intent to destroy, in whole or in part, a national, ethnical, racial or religious group.”